zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-update-delete.md

 ## Update a standby pool
 A standby pool can be updated at any point in time.
-The setting that are adjustable after creation include `maxReadyCapacity` and the associated `containerGroupProfile`.
+The settings that are adjustable after creation include `maxReadyCapacity` and the associated `containerGroupProfile`.
 Note, if you update the container group profile of the standby pool, the new profile must also be in the same subscription and location as the standby pool.
 Once the profile has been updated, the pool will drain all existing instances and replaced them with new ones.

 ### [CLI](#tab/cli)
 Update an existing standby pool using [az standby-container-group-pool update](/cli/azure/standby-container-group-pool).